dmah42/gomud/README.md

 gomud
 =====

-A MUD written in Go
+A MUD library and engine written in Go.